Gaizka Toquero

-He spent most of his career with Athletic Bilbao, appearing in 207 competitive matches during seven La Liga seasons and scoring 24 goals, and becoming a fan favourite for his endeavour.
+He spent most of his career with Athletic Bilbao, appearing in 207 competitive matches over seven La Liga seasons and scoring 24 goals, becoming a fan favourite for his endeavour.

 Club career

 Early years

 Toquero was born in Vitoria-Gasteiz, Álava.
-After a brief youth spell at Real Sociedad, and some years with both reserve teams of Deportivo Alavés where he had also featured in his formative years, he started playing professionally for SD Lemona in the 2006–07 season, later joining Basque neighbours Sestao River Club (both clubs were in the third division).
+Following a brief youth spell at Real Sociedad, and three years with both reserve teams of Deportivo Alavés where he had also featured in his teens, he started playing professionally for SD Lemona in the 2006–07 season, later joining Basque neighbours Sestao River Club (both clubs were in the Segunda División B).

-While playing for Sestao, Athletic Bilbao showed interest in acquiring Toquero, who eventually signed him in 2008.
+While at Sestao, Athletic Bilbao showed interest in acquiring Toquero, who eventually signed in 2008.
 After not being part of Joaquín Caparrós' plans in pre-season, he was loaned to neighbouring SD Eibar greatly due to new manager Carlos Pouso, who had coached the player before.

 Athletic Bilbao

-After 15 matches in 2008–09's second level, Toquero was recalled by Athletic on 4 January 2009, making his La Liga debut six days later by appearing as a second-half substitute in a 1–1 home draw against RCD Espanyol.
-He scored his first goal for the team on 4 March in a 3–0 home win in the Copa del Rey over Sevilla FC (4–2 on aggregate) which qualified Athletic for the final: there, he opened the scoring, albeit in a 4–1 loss to FC Barcelona.
+After 15 matches in 2008–09's Segunda División, Toquero was recalled by Athletic on 4 January 2009, making his La Liga debut six days later by appearing as a second-half substitute in a 1–1 home draw against RCD Espanyol.
+He scored his first goal for the team on 4 March in a 3–0 home win in the Copa del Rey over Sevilla FC (4–2 on aggregate) which qualified them for the final: there, he opened the scoring, albeit in a 4–1 loss to FC Barcelona.

-Blessed with few technical skills but a tremendous hard-worker – which earned him the affectionate nickname of Lehendakari– in 2009–10 Toquero blossomed into a first division player.
-He started most of the campaign as an attacking complement to Fernando Llorente, and also found the net on several occasions, notably a double against Real Valladolid on 7 March 2010 in a 2–0 home success.
+Blessed with few technical skills but a tremendous hard-worker – which earned him the affectionate nickname of Lehendakari– Toquero blossomed into a top-division player in 2009–10.
+He started most of the campaign as an attacking complement to Fernando Llorente, and also found the net on several occasions, notably a double against Real Valladolid on 7 March 2010 in a 2–0 home victory.

 Toquero once again was a regular starter for Athletic during 2010–11, opening his official goal account on 30 January 2011 by netting twice in a 2–0 win at Atlético Madrid.
-At the end of the following season, he came off the bench in both the UEFA Europa League and the Spanish Cup finals, both of which ended in 3–0 defeats; in October 2012 he renewed his contract, due to expire in June 2013, for three more years.
+At the end of the following season, he came off the bench in both the UEFA Europa League and the Spanish Cup finals, both of which ended in 3–0 defeats.
+In October 2012 he renewed his contract, due to expire in June 2013, for three more years.

 Toquero made one substitute appearance in the 2014–15 edition of the UEFA Champions League, in a 2–1 group stage away loss against FC BATE Borisov.
-His last game for the club (less than 50 minutes of action during the campaign) was in the dying moments of a 1–0 league win over Real Madrid, on 7 May 2015.
+His last game for the club (he totalled less than 50 minutes for the campaign) was in the dying moments of a 1–0 league win over Real Madrid, on 7 May 2015.